 The distributed dissemination model

 The conclusion of the report describes a desire for a scheme that actually already exists!
-Scenekunstbruket was established in 1994 by Performing Arts Hub Norway precisely because the independent field was largely excluded from the centralized dissemination of the Norwegian Touring Theatre.
-A dissemination model was developed based on a distributed dissemination model that connects performing artists and organizers in an equal network.
-At the time, the organizers sat around the country and received information from various performing arts companies without an independent assessment of the productions and without funds to program the performances that were offered.
-Scenekunstbruket systemized this and aimed to have a complete overview of which productions were available for touring.
-In this system, work is done with quality discussions, the performances are placed in a repertoire that the organizer can choose from, and the right fees and contracts with the companies are ensured.
+Scenekunstbruket was established in 1994 by Performing Arts Hub Norway precisely because the independent field was largely left out of the Norwegian Touring Theatre's centralized dissemination.
+A dissemination model was then developed based on a distributed dissemination model that connects performing artists and organizers in an equal network.
+At the time, the organizers sat around the country and received information from various performing arts companies without an independent assessment of the productions and without the means to program the performances that were offered.
+Scenekunstbruket put this in a system and aimed to have a total overview of which productions are available for touring.
+In this system, work is done on quality discussions, the performances are placed in a repertoire that the organizer can choose from, and the right fees and contracts with the companies are ensured.
 The organizers have contracts with Scenekunstbruket with a mutual obligation in the dissemination and competence network.

 Artistic development in a system